Mcjack1999/Goodratings/README.md

 ### Goodreads_concept: Exploratory Analysis on Numerical Metadata

-Before working with the full-text UCSD dataset, I conducted a preliminary analysis using a structured-only dataset from [HuggingFace](path).
-This dataset contained book-level metadata (e.g., average star ratings, review counts, genres) but no full review text.
-This separate notebook and data source allowed me to develop and validate early hypotheses about patterns in dissatisfaction and prepare the logic for downstream tasks.
+Before working with the full-text UCSD dataset, I conducted a preliminary analysis using a dataset from Hugging Face.
+This dataset, available at [BrightData/Goodreads-Books](https://huggingface.co/datasets/BrightData/Goodreads-Books), contains book-level metadata such as:
+	•	Average star ratings
+	•	Community review breakdowns
+	•	Genre tags
+	•	Review and rating counts

+Although this dataset lacks full-text reviews, it allowed me to prototype feature engineering steps, identify genre-level dissatisfaction trends, and validate early hypotheses about user engagement.

 #### Key Goals